 Formal selection occurs during Spring Term of your senior year, but you should begin to explore possibilities in Fall Term.
-The Biological Engineering Division runs a series of faculty seminars to introduce the various research opportunities, primarily for the new graduate students but also the entering MEBE students.
+The Department of Biological Engineering (Course 20) runs a series of faculty seminars to introduce the various research opportunities, primarily for the new graduate students but also the entering MEBE students.